 They edit out the Japanese text on the washing machine buttons.
 Pulling a 4Kids…

-Okay, they edit out a scene where I guess Sakura’s lint rolling the rug?
+They edit out a scene where I guess Sakura’s….lint rolling the rug?
 That’s not something that’s usually done in America, so I guess they edited it…

 Oh, so Kero can have spiral eyes, but Sakura can’t?
 Real fair…

 Dub Sakura: “I’m getting pretty good at this capturing thing!”
 Yeah, because randomly finding cards strewn about the house while you clean requires a lot of skill as a Cardcaptor.
 In the original, she just says in a sing-song manner that she needs a wet towel to wash off the card.

 Oh great.
 Another long cut thanks to Yukito existing.
 After Sakura drops off her father’s envelope, Yukito shows up having just finished playing a game of basketball as a helper for the school team.
 Sakura explains that Yukito’s not a real team member in any sport, but he is regularly asked to play as a helper because he’s great at a lot of sports.

 Yukito then asks Sakura if she’d like to have lunch with him at the restaurant in which Toya is currently working.
 Toya explains that Yukito eats about three times as much as he does, and they have lunch together.
 She then basically dances home gushing over Yukito.

 Nelvana cut out this entire scene and cut straight from Sakura waving goodbye to her dad to her arriving home.